RashidCodes/MLResearch/README(Analysis).md

 Now let's get to the real deal which iiiisss....
 # MACHINE LEARNING !!!!!

 As I am still an amateur, I want to disect these binary classifiers.
-We start with LOGISTIC REGRESSION
+We start with simple LOGISTIC REGRESSION, nothing complicated here.

-import sklearn.model_selection import train_test_split
+# LOGISTIC REGRESSION

+Our focus for now, is going to be on just logistic Regression.
+We won't compress our data using any dimensionality reduction techniques for now, we'll just use the data as is, and we'll try to evaluate the model we come up with.

+the data should now have only numeric values with the first 3 columns dropped.
+We'll add them later to see how our model changes.

+X = data[:, :-1] ## all columns with the exception of the last one y = data[:, -1] ## the last column (target)

+Let's try splitting the data and Importing LogisticRegression from sklearn import sklearn.model_selection import train_test_split X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.3, stratify=y, random_state=123)

+- We can now train our model
-import sklearn.linear_model import LogisticRegression
+import sklearn.linear_model import LogisticRegression lr = LogisticRegression(random_state=123, solver='lbfgs', C=100, n_jobs=1).fit(X_train, y_train)

+- Let's make a few predictions probas = lr.predict_proba(X_test[:5, :])
+print(probas)

+- We have something interesting going on.
+Let's Evaluate our Model using different techniques.

+- We'll start with k-fold cross validation with k=10.
+I hear it's the best k to choose :)

+kfold = StratifiedKFold(n_splits=10, random_state=1) # indices for splits